 The team identified specific changes to the heart and pinpointed factors in the blood that may indicate whether a patient’s myocarditis is likely to lead to death.
 These insights could help refine ICI anti-tumor treatment to minimize risk of side effects while still aggressively attacking cancer cells.
 Results are published in Nature.

-Alexandra-Chloé Villani, PhD“We don’t have great solutions now to help these patients, so we try everything to shut down the immune system and reverse checkpoint myocarditis, but that’s an imprecise approach that comes with its own risks,” said study co-senior author Alexandra-Chloé Villani, PhD, an investigator in the Krantz Family for Cancer Research and the Center for Immunology and Inflammatory Diseases at MGH, and an institute member at the Broad Institute.
+Alexandra-Chloé Villani, PhD“We don’t have great solutions now to help these patients, so we try everything to shut down the immune system and reverse checkpoint myocarditis, but that’s an imprecise approach that comes with its own risks,” said study co-senior author Alexandra-Chloé Villani, PhD, an investigator in the Krantz Family Center for Cancer Research and the Center for Immunology and Inflammatory Diseases at MGH, and an institute member at the Broad Institute.
 “Our results provide a more detailed picture of what’s happening in the heart and suggest intriguing new ways forward to improve patient care.”

 The results are among the earliest translational findings to come from the Mass General Cancer Center’s Severe Immunotherapy Complications (SIC) Service and Clinical-Translational Research Effort.